cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.2.1v0.1
 Policies restricting access to GWS based on signals about enterprise devices SHOULD be implemented.

-- Rationale
-  - Granular device access control afforded by context-aware access is in alignment with Federal zero trust strategy and principles.
-Context-aware access can help to increase the security of your GWS data by allowing you to restrict access to certain applications or services based on the user's context.
+- _Rationale:_ Granular device access control afforded by context-aware access is in alignment with Federal zero trust strategy and principles.
+Context-aware access can help to increase the security of your GWS data by allowing you to restrict access to certain applications or services based on user/device attributes.
-- Last Modified: July 10, 2023
+- _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1098: Account Manipulation](https://attack.mitre.org/techniques/T1098/)